 About the maker?

 I’m Rachel, and I’m a maker.
 Thus, most of the time I can be found outside in my small backyard with an axe and a variety of knives.
-Although my background is as a professional engineer, I’ve always had a strong interest in crafts and design, and since 2016 I’ve become the designer and maker of art and utensils from natural materials: wood, egg shells and wool.
+Although my background is as a professional engineer, I’ve always had a strong interest in crafts and design, and since 2016 I’ve become the designer and maker of art and utensils from natural materials: wood and egg shells.

 Maker of Hand Carved Wooden Spoons and more